 You'll need a shopping bag even bigger than the one this guy is carrying if you shop 'til you drop on Rodeo Drive.
 Famous name shops along this short street range from Armani and Valentino to Louis Vuitton, Chanel, and Dior to name a few.

 Rodeo Drive is the place to be if you're pretending to window shop while you're really trying to spot movie stars.
-Use this guide to find out more about it in detail.
 You can visit Rodeo Drive and more during your weekend getaway to Beverly Hills.Continue to 5 of 12 below.

 05 of 12